 Jen'nan Read

-Dr. Read graduated Summa Cum Laude from Midwestern State University in 1995 as the Student Body President and was named Outstanding Alumnus of the Year in 2008.
-She received her Ph.D. in sociology from the University of Texas at Austin in 2001 and held a two-year postdoctoral fellowship at Rice University in the James Baker Institute for Public Policy and Department of Sociology from 2001-2003.
-She was an Assistant and Associate Professor of Sociology at the University of California-Irvine from 2003-2007 before joining Duke University in 2008.
+Dr. Read spent her childhood in Libya and Egypt, North Africa, before returning to the United States at the age of 14.
+She graduated Summa Cum Laude from Midwestern State University (1995) as Student Body President, received her Ph.D. in Sociology from the University of Texas at Austin (2001), and held a two-year postdoctoral fellowship at Rice University in the James Baker Institute for Public Policy and Department of Sociology (2001-2003).

 Publications